Quincy High School

 Complete Collaboration

-A catalyst for civic renewal and an opportunity to reinvent the educational model.
+The new school both is a catalyst for civic renewal and a place to reinvent the educational model.

-The learning programs at the new school are unlike those in most traditional public high schools.
+The learning programs at Quincy High School are unlike most traditional public high schools.

-The programs reflect a surprising range of goals for the school’s various learner groups.
-The co-location of academic and technical programs in the design of the new resulted in:
+The programs reflect a broad range of goals for the school’s various learner groups.
+Co-location of academic and technical programs has resulted in:

 • Stopping the migration of students away from Quincy High School

-• Teams taking on interdisciplinary projects bridging subjects as diverse as earth science, marine science, biology, carpentry, and plumbing.
+• Teams taking on interdisciplinary projects that bridge subjects as diverse as earth science, marine science, biology, carpentry, and plumbing.

-• Demonstrably increased staff volunteerism and community use of school facilities after hours
+• Increased staff volunteerism and community use of school facilities after hours

-• A new high school contributing markedly to the revitalization of downtown Quincy
+• Improved access to public-facing spaces as part of the revitalization of downtown Quincy

 Next Project